telwoo/Election_Analysis/README.md

   - Diana DeGette received 73.8% of the vote and 272,892 number of votes.
   - Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.
 - The winner of the election was:
-  - 'Diana DeGette', who received the winning percentage of 73.8% of the vote and 272,892 number of total votes.
+  - **Diana DeGette**, who received the winning percentage of 73.8% of the vote and 272,892 number of total votes.
 Diana DeGette was the winner of the overall election.

 Below is the overall results: